ashishsahu89/improved-spoon/README.md

 # improved-spoon

-A simple counting app that displays objects and now speaks the current number.
+A simple learning app that displays objects and speaks their names.
+Learn numbers, the alphabet, colors, shapes, vegetables, and fruits.

 ## Testing